What’s the Deal with Quora Ads? How-To + Case Study

 From a CPA perspective, qualified leads on Quora were about 17% more expensive than Google Ads, but 31% cheaper than we saw on Taboola and 19% cheaper than we saw on Capterra.
 We’ve discontinued our experiments on both other platforms because the ROI simply wasn’t there; Quora, on the other hand, is still alive and kicking.

 I reached out to Aaron Doherty, WordStream’s Director of Lead Acquisition, who shared the following insights: “I like Quora a lot.
 It’s a new source of intent.
 While Google Ads is still the best source of high-intent leads, Quora is in the same ballpark.
 The fact that the content is user-generated, with answers occurring in real time makes it an exciting place for marketers.
 While we haven’t quite tapped into Quora’s full potential, I’m excited to continue advertising on the network in 2018 and beyond.”

 When I followed up to see if he had any negative experiences with Quora, Aaron had a single response: “The UI sucks.
 It’s worse than Twitter circa 2014.”

 While our results to date haven't been perfect, they have been promising.

 Quora offers a ton of potential as a complementary ad network.
 If you’ve got discretionary ad budget to tool around with, give it a go.
-If you’re still in the process of building out your AdWords, Facebook, and Bing accounts, wait a few quarters.
+If you’re still in the process of building out your Google Ads, Facebook, and Bing accounts, wait a few quarters.

 Who knows: by that time, Quora ads might have a killer new UI and enough targeting options to take your online advertising to the next level.